-After visiting McAurther-Burney Falls, we decided to head up Highway 89 and see the McCloud Waterfalls before stopping at the Black Bear Diner for lunch in Mt Shasta.
+After visiting McArther-Burney Falls, we decided to head up Highway 89 and see the McCloud Waterfalls before stopping at the Black Bear Diner for lunch in Mt Shasta.
 McCloud Falls was a waterfall that I had seen pictures of but had a hard time getting any real information online about it or how to get there.
-This waterfall pales in comparison to Burney Falls but would be an amazing waterfall in Southern California, so we were excited to check it out.
+This waterfall pales in comparison to Burney Falls but would be a fantastic waterfall in Southern California, so we were excited to check it out.
 The main draw of the falls is that it has three tiers, each accessible via driving or via walking one long path, we opted for the first option.
 Here is all the information and you can read about my recent trip snowshoeing there here.

 How to Get There

 Upper McCloud Falls

 Upper McCloud Falls was the first part of the waterfall we arrived at.
 After parking and a 5-minute walk along the McCloud River, you will get to the viewing area.
 The water that makes up Upper Falls travels down a small rock canyon and condenses, thus making the falls seem a lot stronger than the others.

 The water simply pours out of here with power and drops about 25 feet.
 It was a beautiful waterfall to see, especially with the large rock face on the other side of the river; however, you cannot get very close to the falls from the viewing area or the trail.
-After taking it in you can head back to the car or continue on the trail down to Middle Falls.
+After taking it in, you can head back to the car or continue on the path down to Middle Falls.

 Middle McCloud Falls